The Village is located in a central part of town with a very vibrant atmosphere centring on the renowned Canal Street and spreading into China Town.

 The free city centre bus service, Metroshuttle, has stops around the area and it is positioned within walking distance of Piccadilly Train Station and Metrolink.

 Manchester Colleges Sheena Simon campus can be found on Whitworth Street and offers a full range of A Level courses.
-It is well know for its performing arts and music course and has two theatres.
+It is well known for its performing arts and music course and has two theatres.

 Sackville Park is Located in the Village on Sackville Street and is home to the Alan Turing Memorial Statue.
 During the Manchester Pride celebrations Sackville Park plays host to an outdoor stage.